aosabook/500lines/async-web-server/writeup.md

 			    ,res))))
 	     finally (return res)))

-Welcome to the hard part. `arguments` takes the handlers' arguments, and generates that tree of parse attempts and assertions you saw in the full macroexpansion of `send-message`.
+Welcome to the hard part. `arguments` takes the handlers' arguments, and generates that tree of parse attempts and assertions you saw in the full macro-expansion of `send-message`.
 In other words, it takes

 	(define-closing-handler (send-message)
 	    ((room :string (>= 16 (length room)))           ;; < the arguments